The Dereila Nature Inn - a cyber nature centre for nature lovers

 Field Wood Rush

-Field Wood Rush, luzula campestris. is a fairly short plant and can be found in most types of grassland.
+Field Wood Rush, Luzula campestris, is a fairly short plant and can be found in most types of grassland.
 It carries three to six clusters of flowers between May and June.
-It spreads through short stolons and the seeds in the stemless flower clusters.
+It spreads through short stolons (a type of underground stem) and seeds which develop in stemless flower clusters.

 SD